nootkan/classic-press-wordpress-formspammertrap-plugin/README.txt

 == Upgrade Notice ==
 == 1.5.4 =
 * **🆕 Stability update: removes rare admin “critical error” screens by loading the legacy FormSpammerTrap core on front-end only, and auto-configures database credentials from WordPress/ClassicPress.
-No behavior changes to spam protection.
-Recommended for all users.
+Also fixes PHP session warnings (“headers already sent”) by starting sessions early on front-end `init`.
+No changes to spam protection.

+**Note:** If you previously installed the mu-plugin `wp-content/mu-plugins/fix-formspammertrap-phpmailer.php`, you may safely delete it in 1.5.4.

 == 1.5.3 =
 * **🔒 Critical Security Update!
 Fixes multiple XSS, Path Traversal, and Email Content Injection vulnerabilities.
 Comprehensive security improvements with enhanced input validation and sanitization.
 Highly recommended update for all users.
 All functionality preserved while significantly improving security.